What is Acupuncture?

 It is quite common with the first one or two treatments to have a sensation of deep relaxation or even mild disorientation immediately following the treatment.
 These pass within a short time, and never require anything more than a bit of rest to overcome.

 Clients generally report a very deep sleep after thier treatments and sometimes this is the first time in a long time that they have slept all the way through the night.

 What are the needles like?
 Do they hurt?

 Most patients feel only a minimal sensation as the needles are inserted; some feel no sensation at all.
-Acupuncture needles are very thin and solid and are made from stainless steel.
+Acupuncture needles are very thin and solid and are made from stainless steel and are single disposable needles.
 The point is smooth (not hollow with cutting edges like a hypodermic needle)

 Does Acupuncture really work?